 Italian football boasts one of the elite leagues in Europe, making Serie A betting a popular choice for football betting punters looking to top up their accumulator bets, or have a big single bet on some of the top teams in world football.

 About Serie A

 Teams such as Juventus - 'The Grand Old Lady' of Italian football, and the two world famous Milan clubs, AC and Inter.

 For a long time Italian football was regarded and dull, and too defensively minded.
 And that was a fair criticism.

 These days Serie A has changed and is far more attack minded, and attractive to watch.

 This league is home to some of the biggest and most well known names in world football, so as you can imagine, it attracts plenty of attention.
-Punters have the chance to bet on the likes of Juventus, and Milan (AC), as well as big name players such as Ronaldo, and Romelu Lukaku.
+Punters have the chance to bet on the likes of Juventus, and Milan (AC), as well as big names like Zlatan Ibrahimović and Matthijs de Ligt.

 For example, if you are having a bet towards the end of the season, and you don't know the team in 6th place is trying to qualify for the champions league, you might think they are just going through the motions (otherwise known as already on the beach, in football terms).